 Exhaust gases are deadly.
-Do not block the tailpipes or situate the vehicle in a place where the exhaust possibility апу have gases accumulating either outside, underneath, or inside your vehicle or any nearby vehicles.
+Do not block the tailpipes or situate the vehicle in a place where the exhaust gases have any possibility accumulating either outside, underneath, or inside your vehicle or any nearby vehicles.

 Outside air movement can carry exhaust gases inside the vehicle through windows or other openings remote from the exhaust outlets.